dhes/cqf-bcc/COLORECTALCANCERWALKTHROUGH.md

 and then click Next.

-To configure the sandbox to call the ColorectalCancerScreeningCDS service, click the settings gear again and select `Add CDS Service`.
+To configure the sandbox to call the BreastCancerScreeningCDS service, click the settings gear again and select `Add CDS Service`.
 In the dialog that is displayed, enter the URL for the CDS Sandbox Discovery endpoint:

 https://cloud.alphora.com/sandbox/r4/cds/cds-services

 and then click Next.
 The CDS Hooks sandbox will then call that service with the should-screen-ccs patient, and return the recommendation.
-To see the request/response, click the Select a Service drop down in the CDS Developer panel and select ColorectalCancerScreeningCDS.
+To see the request/response, click the Select a Service drop down in the CDS Developer panel and select BreastCancerScreeningCDS.
 This will display the actual CDS Hooks request that was sent, and the CDS Hooks response that came back.

 ## Running the Quality Measure